 The City of Silver Bay was originally built in 1956 by the Reserve Mining Company for the employees of the newly built taconite processing plant.
 Houses and infrastructure went up quickly to house the approximately 3500 workers and families.
 The taconite processing plant operated over the next 30 years, until it ultimately closed in 1986.
 Once closed, the population declined as workers left for employment elsewhere.
-Today the City is host to an abundance of outdoor recreational activities and tourism related businesses including shops, restaurants, and hotels.
-The City not only borders Tettegouche State Park, Superior National Forest, and Lake Superior, but is host to its own natural resources including Black Beach, picnic and camping areas, numerous trails, lakes, rivers, and streams.
+At present, Taconite continues to be processed at the Northshore Mining facility in Silver Bay when the mine in Babbitt, MN is open.
+The City is host to an abundance of outdoor recreational activities and tourism related businesses including shops, restaurants, and hotels.
+The City not only borders Tettegouche State Park, Superior National Forest, and Lake Superior, but is host to its own natural resources including Black Beach, picnic and camping areas, Silver Bay Marina, numerous trails, lakes, rivers, and streams.
 The City is passionate about the preservation and management of its natural resources, continuing to be stewards for Lake Superior and the surrounding watershed.